Nidhi2499/courseHub/docs/blueprint.md

-# CourseHub Blueprint
+# CourseHub - Application Blueprint

-This document outlines the tech stack, features, and design choices for the CourseHub application.
+## 1. Overview

+CourseHub is a personalized online learning platform designed to offer users a curated selection of courses.
+It features user authentication, course browsing, video lectures, and personalized course recommendations based on user interests and learning history.

-## Technology Stack
+## 2. Tech Stack

-*   **Frontend Framework:** Next.js (with App Router)
+*   **Frontend:** Next.js (with App Router), React, TypeScript
-*   **UI Components:** React, ShadCN UI
-*   **Styling:** Tailwind CSS
+*   **UI:** ShadCN UI Components, Tailwind CSS
-*   **Generative AI:** Genkit (for AI-powered features like course recommendations)
-*   **Authentication:** Firebase Authentication
+*   **State Management:** React Context API (for auth, potentially video progress)
-*   **Database:** Cloud Firestore (for storing course data and user video progress)
+*   **Backend/Authentication:** Firebase (Authentication, Firestore for course data and user progress)
-*   **Deployment:** Firebase Hosting (implied, common for Firebase projects)
+*   **Generative AI:** Genkit (for course recommendations)

-## Key Features
+## 3. Core Features

-### User Authentication
+### 3.1.
+User Authentication
-*   Sign Up with Email/Password
-*   Login with Email/Password
+*   User Sign-up (Email/Password)
-*   Login with Google
+*   User Login (Email/Password, Google OAuth)
-*   Forgot Password (Email Reset)
+*   Forgot Password functionality
-*   Change Password (for authenticated users)
+*   Change Password functionality for logged-in users
+*   Secure session management.

-### Course Management & Display
+### 3.2.
+Course Management & Display
-*   **Course Dashboard:** Displays all available courses fetched from Firestore.
+*   **Course Dashboard:** Displays all available courses using `CourseCard` components.
-    *   Each course is presented as a clickable card leading to its detail page.
-    *   Course cards show title, category, level, description, duration, and an image.
+    *   Courses fetched from Firestore.
+    *   Seeding mechanism to populate Firestore with initial course data if the collection is empty.
 *   **Course Detail Page:**
-    *   Displays detailed information about a specific course.
-    *   Includes a video player for viewing course lectures.
-    *   Lists video lectures in a sidebar, allowing users to select different videos.
-    *   Shows progress bars and completion status for each video in the playlist sidebar for logged-in users.

-### Video Player Functionality
-*   **Custom Controls:** The video player features a custom control bar that appears on hover.
-*   **Play/Pause:** Toggle video playback.
-*   **Rewind:** A "Rewind 10s" button.
-*   **Mute/Unmute:** Toggle audio.
-*   **Playback Speed Control:** Options for 0.5x, 1x, and 1.5x speeds.
-*   **Fullscreen Toggle:** Allows users to view the video in fullscreen mode.
-*   **Autoplay Next Video:** When a video finishes, the next video in the playlist starts automatically after a 10-second countdown.
-*   **Mark Video as Completed:** Videos are marked as completed in the playlist sidebar after they finish playing (for logged-in users).
-*   **Save and Resume Progress (Logged-in Users Only):**
-    *   For authenticated users, the video player automatically saves the current watching progress (timestamp) to Firestore.
-    *   When a logged-in user returns to a video, it will resume playing from the last saved interval.
-    *   Unauthenticated users will always start videos from the beginning.

-*   **Intentional Absence of Progress Bar/Seeking in Player Controls:**
-    *   The custom video player **deliberately does not include a visual progress bar or scrubber in its main control panel.**
-    *   **Consequence & Design Choice:** This design encourages users to engage with the content linearly and discourages arbitrary skipping within the player itself.
-Video navigation is primarily through sequential playback, using the "Rewind 10s" button, or re-selecting a video from the playlist (which typically starts it from the last saved point for logged-in users, or from the beginning for others).
-    *   **Rationale:** The underlying HTML5 video element supports seeking (`videoRef.current.currentTime`), which is utilized by the rewind button and the progress resumption feature.
-However, a user-facing draggable progress bar in the main controls is intentionally omitted to promote a more focused and complete viewing experience for each lecture.
-Progress is visually indicated in the playlist sidebar for logged-in users.

-### Personalized Recommendations (AI-Powered)
-*   A dedicated page where users can input their interests and learning history.
-*   Genkit AI flow processes this input to provide personalized course recommendations.

-### User Profile Management
-*   Authenticated users can navigate to a page to change their password.

-## Responsiveness
-*   The application is designed to be responsive, adapting to various screen sizes using Tailwind CSS and responsive component design.

-## Navigation
-*   Navbar with a link to "MyCourses", a search bar.
-*   User avatar dropdown with options for "Change Password" and "Log out."
-*   Mobile-responsive navigation with a sheet menu.

-## Styling
-*   Customizable theme using CSS variables in `src/app/globals.css`.
-*   Utilizes ShadCN UI components for a consistent and modern look and feel.
+    *   Displays selected course information.
+    *   Lists video lectures for the selected course.
+*   **Course Card Component:**
+    *   Displays course title, description, category, level, duration, and image.
+    *   Entire card is clickable, navigating to the course detail page.
+    *   Uses `next/image` for optimized image loading, with fallbacks for broken image URLs.

+### 3.3.
+Video Player Functionality
+*   Custom video player controls for lectures on the course detail page.
+*   **Controls Include:**
+    *   Play/Pause toggle.
+    *   Rewind 10 seconds.
+    *   Mute/Unmute toggle.
+    *   Playback speed adjustment (0.5x, 1x, 1.5x, 2x).
+    *   Fullscreen toggle.
+*   **Autoplay Next Video:**
+    *   When a video ends, a 10-second countdown initiates to automatically play the next video in the playlist.
+    *   Users can cancel the countdown or play the next video immediately.
+*   **Video Progress & Completion Tracking (Login Required):**
+    *   **Progress Saving:** For logged-in users, video playback progress (current time, duration) is automatically saved to Firestore.
+        *   Progress is saved periodically during playback.
+        *   Progress is saved when the video is paused, ends, or when the user navigates away/closes the tab.
+    *   **Resume Playback:** When a logged-in user returns to a video, playback resumes from the last saved interval.
+    *   **Progress Bar:** A thin progress bar is displayed below each video title in the playlist, indicating the percentage watched by the logged-in user.
+    *   **Completion Marking:** For logged-in users, when a video is watched to completion, it's marked as complete.
+        *   A green checkmark icon appears next to the video title in the playlist.
+        *   This completion status is persisted in Firestore.
+*   **Video Seeking (Intentional Limitation):**
+    *   The custom video player **does not** currently feature a traditional progress bar/scrubber for users to arbitrarily click and drag to different points in the video.
+    *   This is an **intentional design choice** to encourage a more linear and complete viewing experience for course content.
+Users navigate via "Rewind 10s," sequential play, or re-selecting videos from the playlist.
+*   **Playlist Interaction:**
+    *   The currently playing video title is highlighted in the playlist sidebar.

+### 3.4.
+Personalized Recommendations (AI-Powered)
+*   Dedicated "Recommendations" page.
+*   Users input their interests and optionally, their learning history.
+*   A Genkit flow (`personalizedCourseRecommendationsFlow`) processes this input to generate a list of tailored course suggestions.
+*   Recommendations are displayed to the user.

+## 4. Routing (App Router)

+*   `/` (Home): Redirects to `/login` (if not authenticated) or `/courses` (if authenticated).
+*   `/login`: Login page.
+*   `/signup`: Signup page.
+*   `/forgot-password`: Forgot password page.
+*   `/courses`: Main course dashboard.
+    *   Displays all available courses.
+    *   Supports search functionality via query parameter (e.g., `/courses?search=python`).
+*   `/courses/[courseId]`: Course detail page.
+*   `/recommendations`: Personalized course recommendations page.
+*   `/profile/change-password`: Page for logged-in users to change their password.

+## 5. Styling & UI
+*   **Theme:** Light theme with a beige background.
+Primary color is indigo, accent is purple.
+Dark mode variables are present but light mode is the focus.
+*   **Layout:**
+    *   Main application layout includes a Navbar and Footer.
+    *   Authentication pages use a distinct `AuthLayout` with a background image.
+*   **Responsiveness:** The application aims to be responsive using Tailwind CSS utility classes and component-specific adjustments.

+## 6. Data Management
+*   **Course Data:** Stored in Firestore collection named `courses`.
+Includes details like title, description, category, image URL, duration, level, and an array of `videoLectures` (each with id, title, videoUrl).
+*   **User Authentication Data:** Managed by Firebase Authentication.
+*   **User Video Progress & Completion:** Stored in Firestore collection `userVideoProgress`.
+Each document (keyed by `userId`) contains a `videoStates` map where each `videoId` maps to `{ currentTime, duration, completed }`.
+*   **Static Assets:** Images like logos are stored in the `public/assets` directory.

+## 7. Error Handling
+*   Client-side forms include validation messages.
+*   Toasts are used for success and error notifications for operations like login, signup, password change, and recommendation generation.
+*   Alert components are used for more prominent error displays on pages (e.g., course loading errors).

+## 8. Future Considerations / Potential Enhancements
+*   Admin panel for course management.
+*   More detailed user profiles.
+*   Quizzes or assessments within courses.
+*   User reviews and ratings for courses.
+*   Directly upload and host video content via Cloud Storage for Firebase.
+*   Advanced search and filtering for courses.